Data Breaches That Can Affect Your Firm

 One in twelve data breaches are actually caused by improper information by a member of the company.
 This can happen by accident (if the company access controls are not properly set up and allowed an employee to stumble upon information he shouldn’t otherwise have access to) or through what is called “privilege abuse”, meaning the employee bypassed access policies.

-Data mishandling is one of the main issues a company’s internal policy should take preemptive measures against, specifically appointing authorised personnel with different levels of security access.
+Data mishandling is one of the main issues a company’s internal policy should take preemptive measures against, specifically appointing authorized personnel with different levels of security access.

 Malware